Alp-0zturk/final/Readme.md

 			html_theme = 'sphinx_rtd_theme'
 			html_static_path = ['_static']
-9. Go to index.rst file and type modules to include modules (subfolders that are going to be documented) like in the example below: <br />
+9. Go to index.rst file and type modules to include modules (subfolders that are going to be documented to .html) like in the example below: <br />
    			.. toctree:: <br />
    			:maxdepth: 2 <br />
    			:caption: Contents: <br />